Snapr/html-projects/js-native.md

 ## JS → Native

 To pass data to the native code JS will create an iframe and request `snapr://` url with it.
-Watch for any requests for `snapr://` urls and take apropriate action.
-You can't respond to these requests because JS can't read from the iframe and it is quickly destrioed.
+Watch for any requests for `snapr://` urls and take appropriate action.
+You can't respond to these requests because JS can't read from the iframe and it is quickly destroyed.

-Urls will be in the format `snapr:\\base?param=value&param2=value` or `snapr:\\base\?param=value&param2=value`, note the `\` before the `?` may or may not be present.
+Urls will be in the format `snapr://base?param=value&param2=value` or `snapr://base/?param=value&param2=value`, note the `/` before the `?` may or may not be present.